There are thought to be 3 main theories of humour.

 Exaggeration to absurd extremes

 Unlike irony and parody, this type of humour is safe for the youngest of audiences.
-You’ll find hyperbole a lot in picture books.
+Hyperbole is super common in picture books.

 - The Biggest Sandwich Ever features a massive sandwich followed by a massive dessert — everything in carnivalesque oversize.